Exokem/MPP/README.md

 + Override `AnvilScreen#drawForeground` or modify how the anvil gui is rendered
 + Override `AnvilScreenHandler#updateResult` or modify how the anvil decides combination results
 + Modify in any way `GrindstoneScreenHandler` or attempt to overhaul the functionality of the grindstone
++ Override `ElderGuardianEntity#mobTick` or modify the behavior of Elder Guardian entities
++ Override `ShulkerBulletEntity#onEntityHit` or modify the behavior of Shulker projectiles

 As per the license, however, you may create a variant of this mod using its source code that excludes any particular conflicting feature.